Connect Controller Manual - Controller Only

 SDI-12 Overview

 The Growlink Connect Controller comes with an SDI-12 Sensor Port that can be utilized for connecting Growlink Terralink or TDR Sensors for monitoring substrate data and an Addressing Port for use in automatically addressing the SDI-12 Sensors.
-See the Detailed SDI-12 Wiring Section for specific information about connecting SDI-12 Sensors.
+Up to 36 sensors can be connected to the SDI-12 Port on the Connect, with sensors addressed to the range of 0-9 and A-Z. See the Detailed SDI-12 Wiring Section for specific information about connecting SDI-12 Sensors.

 BACnet MS/TP Overview